numbertheory/roman-math/README.md

 # Roman Math

 Read/translate Roman numerals.
 Do simple arithmetic with them.
+Work in progress.

 ## Definitions